hybr/oom/rules/ENTITY_CREATION_RULES.md

 # Entity Creation Rules - Metadata Folder

+> **📚 Note:** This is a rules reference document.
+For detailed guides, tutorials, and complete documentation, see the `/guides` folder.

 ## Overview

 This document defines the complete set of rules and conventions for creating entity metadata files in the `/metadata` folder.
 All entity definitions, attributes, relationships, functions, and validation rules follow these standards.